prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 chosen to win, or maybe not.
 In any case, the act of sending a line item to the ad server causes PBS to create a "cool down" period for that line item.
 This is what pacing is all about -- making sure that delivery of the daily impression goal doesn't complete 20 minutes after midnight.
-PG line delivery needs to be spread through the day, through the hour, and through each 5-minute period.
+PG delivery needs to be spread through the day, through the hour, and through each 5-minute period.

-If we could guarantee that the ad server would choose the PG line item to win every time then we wouldn't need tokens...
-PG would just use impressions.
+If we could guarantee that the ad server would choose the PG line item to win every time, we wouldn't need tokens...
+PG could just use impressions.
 But that's not the case.
-There are many reasons why simply sending a candidate PG line item might not end up getting a final certified ad impression:
+There are many reasons why a candidate PG line item might not end up getting a final certified ad impression:
 - competing line items in the ad server
-- competing PG line items
+- competing PG line items from another vendor
 - user leaves the page before ad render
-- the DSP may not bid on the request
 - the impression may be discounted as non-human traffic

-The pacing algorithm is working in a "noisy" environment.
+Basically, the pacing algorithm is working in a "noisy" environment.
 Not only are there many things that can get in the way of delivering a certified an ad impression, conditions can change rapidly, e.g. competing line items may start or stop, or the DSP may change it's bidding pattern.

-So a "token" is Prebid PG's way of dealing with "noise" in the system.
+So a "token" is Prebid PG's way of dealing with noise in the system.
 Instead of being satifisfied with offering a PG line item to the ad server and assuming that it will become a certified impression, PG operates in tokens instead, knowing that some of those opportunities to serve won't materialize.
 You can think of it in terms of this basic formula: